top of page

 Any documents used must be in, or translated into, English or French

-If you have any questions about the Marriage Licence requirements, call our office at 204-945-3701 or 1-866-949-9296, Monday to Friday 8:30-4:30.
+If you have any questions about the Marriage Licence requirements, call the Vital Statistics office at 204-945-3701 or 1-866-949-9296, Monday to Friday 8:30-4:30.

-A Marriage Licence and Registration of Marriage is a permanent legal document.
+The Marriage Licence and Registration of Marriage is a permanent legal document.

-When you buy your Marriage Licence and Registration of Marriage, before signing the oath on the Declaration of Parties (green form), please read through the entire form to make certain that all fields completed by the issuer are clearly legible, accurate, and fully completed.
+When you purchase your Marriage Licence and Registration of Marriage, before signing the oath on the Declaration of Parties (green form), please read through the entire form to make certain that all fields completed by the issuer are clearly legible, accurate, and fully completed.
 If there are any omissions or errors on the Marriage Licence and Registration of Marriage, Manitoba law determines how, or even if, changes can be made to a permanent legal record and requires payment of fees to do so.

 Tips: